 Sunburn prevention is best.
 Always check the sun protection times on the free SunSmart app and use a combination of sun protection measures when required.

-UV exposure can cause photoconjunctivitis, which is also known as snow blindness or welders flash, photokeratitis, macular degeneration, cataracts, pterygiums and skin cancer of the conjunctiva and skin surrounding the eye.
+UV damage can cause photoconjunctivitis, which is also known as snow blindness or welders flash, photokeratitis, macular degeneration, cataracts, pterygiums and skin cancer of the conjunctiva and skin surrounding the eye.

-UV radiation is responsible for up to 80% of fine lines and wrinkles.
+Up to 80% of fine lines and wrinkles is the result of fine lines and wrinkles.
 It also causes skin sagging, blotchiness and roughness.

-Photosensitivity is an abnormally high sensitivity of the skin or eyes to UV radiation exposure.
-The skin can burn more easily increasing your risk of skin cancer.
+Photosensitivity is an abnormally high sensitivity of the skin or eyes to UV radiation.
+This means the skin can burn more easily, increasing your risk of skin cancer.